 Replacing one hop for another is seldom straightforward but sometimes you don’t have the right hop or the right quantity of hops for the beer you want to make.
 For those situations, we have made a comprehensive list of hops to substitute on brew day.

 These substitutions aren’t perfect as hop chemistry is pretty complex.

 We wanted to make this list of substitutions with varietals that are easy to find when possible.
 For Adeena, we recommend substituting with the following hops:

 For the most part, any hop could have a place in just about any beer style.
-Based on popular beers, historical usage, and our own preferences, we would recommend using Adeena hops for Lager, Kolsch, Pilsner, Cream Ale, and Blonde Ale.
+Based on popular beers, historical usage, and our own preferences, we would recommend using Adeena for IPA, New England IPA, Pale Ale, Wheat Beer, Golden Ale.
 That being said, experiment and see what works best for you.